deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 That's Monte Carlo: A mathematical method used to predict the probability of future events, an unknown distribution of states.

-With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce data yielding a normally distributed, bell-shaped curve over all possible outcomes.
+With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce data yielding a normally distributed, bell-shaped curve over all possible outcomes of a given system.
 The method goes by the name "Monte Carlo", because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
-This is James Bond math.
+In a word, it's James Bond math.

 You can drop a sock on anything.
 It's called *sampling*.
 And randomly sending down those socks over a bounded set of possibilities, which together add up to 100% of the earth's surface, is an example of the Monte Carlo method.

 Like the alien, we're often stuck behind a veil of ignorance (the clouds), unable to gauge reality around us with much precision.
+So we sample.

-Let's say you're really a gambler and you roll a die without knowing if it is fair or loaded.
+Or forget aliens.
+You're a gambler in the saloon of a Gold Rush town and you roll a die without knowing if it is fair or loaded.
 You roll that mysterious, six-sided die a thousand times, count the number of times you roll a four, and divide by a thousand.
 That gives you the probability of four in the total distribution.
 If it's close to 167 (1/6 * 1000), the die is probably fair.

 Monte Carlo looks at the results of rolling the die many times and tallies the results to determine the probabilities of different states.
 It is inductive method that draws from experience.
 The die has a state space of six, one for each side; the earth under the alien has a state space of two, land and water.